Artusi’s April: Gnocchi alla Romana

 - 2 eggs

-Place the eggs directly into a deep saucepan and beat with the flour until well combined, then slowly add the milk and the cheese, cut into small pieces.
-Now turn the heat on medium and stir constantly until you obtain a very thick mixture.
-Turn this out onto a damp cookie tray (you can spray it with some water) and pat the mixture down to a thickness of about 1cm using the palm of your hand (wet hands help!).
+In a bowl, beat the eggs with the flour until well combined.
+Slowly add the milk until you have a smooth mixture and then add the melting cheese.
+Place the mixture in a medium saucepan (1 litre capacity) and, over medium heat, stir constantly until you obtain a very thick mixture, like thick porridge or oatmeal, about 5 minutes.
+Turn this out onto a damp cookie tray (sprayed or sprinkled with some water) and, with wet hands (or a wet spatula), pat the mixture down to a thickness of about 1cm using the palm of your hand.
 Allow to cool completely.

-Prepare an oven proof pan with cubes of a third of the butter.
-With a round cookie cutter (or even a glass) cut out the Gnocchi and place them in rows, slightly overlapping, in the oven proof pan.
-Tuck a few cubes of butter between Gnocchi and top with the rest of the butter and a handful of grated parmesan cheese.
-Place in an oven for about 15-20 minutes until golden.
+Grease an oven proof casserole pan with a third of the butter.
+With a round cookie cutter (or even a glass) cut out the gnocchi into rounds and place them in rows, slightly overlapping, in the oven proof pan.
+Tuck a few cubes of butter between gnocchi and top with the rest of the butter and the Parmesan cheese.
+Bake at 200C (390F) for about 20 minutes until golden.
 Serve hot.